CharlieBaird/PoECraftingAssistant/README.md

 ## Configuring Delay
 ### **THIS IS AN EXTREMELY IMPORTANT STEP.
 THE TOOL WILL NOT WORK AS EXPECTED IF NOT ADJUSTED CORRECTLY TO YOUR IN-GAME PING.**
 ### **IF THE TOOL SEEMS TO NOT BE DETECTING WHEN FILTERS HAVE HIT, IT IS MOST LIKELY BECAUSE THIS VALUE IS TOO LOW.
-ADJUST AND TEST BEFORE YOU TRUST IT.**
+ADJUST AND TEST BEFORE YOU TRUST IT WITH SPAMMING.**

 Press F1 while in-game to view your ping to the server you are connected to.
 Alternatively, logout and it will show you your ping value in the login screen where it asks you to select a server.